 2. Mistaken decisions

 – A large number of initial decisions made by the Home Office on asylum cases are later found to be wrong.
-In 2015, for example, 35% of their decisions were overturned by appeal tribunals.
+In 2016, the courts overturned Home Office decisions in 41% of asylum appeals.

 3. Long delays

 – While the government aims to process all asylum claims in six months or under, and has attempted to tackle backlogs, many take far longer and a significant backlog remains.